Since the original $35 Raspberry Pi computer launched in 2012, it has spawned a whole family of low-cost computers.

 The Pi Zero W is also tiny--half the size of the Raspberry Pi Model A+--measuring just 65mm x 30mm x 5mm and weighing just 9g.

 Like other Pi boards, the Zero can control and communicate with a range of hardware via its electronic pins, however it requires a bit more effort to get started.
 The Zero doesn't include the 40 pins of the other Pi models, but connectors have been left on the board, so a pin header can soldered on.
+Those who want to make their life easier can buy the very slightly more expensive Zero WH, which has a pre-soldered pin header.
+Any PC running the foundation's official Raspbian OS can be set up to automatically recognise a Pi Zero when it is plugged in via USB, allowing the Pi's pins to be easily controlled from the PC using drag-and-drop coding tools such as Scratch.

 The Raspbian OS also includes support for IBM's Node-RED, which allows users to build Internet of Things software using a drag and drop GUI.